-2.1 Common information about Copeland Scroll compressors
+2.1 Common information about Copeland Scroll[TM] compressors

-The Scroll compressor has been under development at Emerson Climate Technologies since 1979.
-It is the most efficient and durable compressor Emerson Climate Technologies has ever developed for air-conditioning and refrigeration.
+The Scroll compressor has been under development at Emerson since 1979.
+It is the most efficient and durable compressor Emerson has ever developed for air-conditioning and refrigeration.

-These application guidelines deal with all vertical single Copeland Scroll compressors for refrigeration applications from ZS09KAE to ZS13KAE.
+These application guidelines deal with all vertical single Copeland Scroll compressors for refrigeration applications from ZB15K to ZB220K, ZS21K to ZS11M and ZF06K to ZF48K, including vapour injection compressors.